Rubel Hossain: Early and domestic career

-Hossain's first-class debut arrived for Chittagong Division in 2007, where he picked up match figures of 1/137 against Khulna Division.
+Hossain's first-class debut was for Chittagong Division in 2007, where he picked up one wicket for one hundred and thirty seven runs (1/137) against Khulna Division.
 After a string of good performances in the National Cricket League, he was selected to play for the Bangladesh Under-19 team, and soon after, the Bangladesh A team.

 The Bangladesh Cricket Board in 2012 founded the six-team Bangladesh Premier League, a twenty20 tournament to be held in February that year.
 An auction was held for teams to buy players, and Hossain was bought by the Sylhet Royals for $70,000.
 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.

 Hossain innovated a technique of delivery named 'Butterfly'.